 7d) Selective Heat Sintering (SHS): It uses a thermal printhead to apply heat to layers of powdered thermoplastic.
 As soon as the layer is finished, the powder bed moves down, and a new layer of material is added, which is then sintered to form the next cross-section of the model.
 This technique is best for manufacturing inexpensive prototypes and parts for functional testing.

 7e) Direct Metal Laser Sintering (DMLS): It is similar to SLS but uses metal power instead.
 The leftover power becomes a support structure for the object and can be reused for the next 3D print.
 DMLS parts are mostly made with powdered materials like titanium, stainless steel, aluminum, and several niche alloys.
-It’s an ideal process for custom medical parts, oil and gas components, and tough functional prototypes.
+It’s an ideal process for custom medical parts, oil and gas components, and hard functional prototypes.

 Application